-15. It is ORDERED that the Circuit Court Clerk shall provide the Alabama Administrative Office of Courts with a copy of this Order and a copy shall also posted on the Cullman Courts official website.
+15. It is ORDERED that the Circuit Court Clerk shall provide the Alabama Administrative Office of Courts with a copy of this Order and a copy shall also be provided to members of the Jackson County Bench and Bar.

-Done this the 27th day of March, 2020.
+Done this 30th day of March, 2020